Texas John Slaughter (TV series)

-Texas John Slaughter (formally titled: Tales of Texas John Slaughter) is a western television series which aired seventeen episodes between October 31, 1958 and April 23, 1961, as part of The Wonderful World of Disney, starring Tom Tryon in the title role.
+Texas John Slaughter (formally titled: Tales of Texas John Slaughter) is a Western television series which aired seventeen episodes between October 31, 1958 and April 23, 1961, as part of Walt Disney Presents, starring Tom Tryon in the title role.
 The character was based upon an actual historical figure, Texas Ranger John Horton Slaughter.
 Tryon memorably wore an enormous white cowboy hat with the brim pinned up in the front as part of his wardrobe for the series.
 Narration is provided by Paul Frees.

-The beginning theme song for the series includes the line "Texas John Slaughter made 'em do what they oughta, and if they didn't, they died."
+The beginning theme song for the series includes the line "Texas John Slaughter made 'em do what they oughter, and if they didn't, they died."